The Minority Male Initiative

 Hispanic Student Alliance

-The HSO aims to bring awareness about the Hispanic culture, history, and language to the college community through different cultural, educational, social, and political events and activities.
-Some of the activities that HSO promotes include Spanish tutoring, Hispanic film and poetry events, Cinco de Mayo celebration, and Hispanic Heritage Month events.
-The HSO also focuses on the recruitment and success of Hispanic students at COM.
+The Hispanic Student Alliance (HSA) is a successor organization to the Dream Act Leadership Organization due to the legislative changes in the USA.
+The HSA aims to bring awareness about the Hispanic culture, history, and language to the college community through different cultural, educational, social, and political events and activities.
+Some of the activities that HSA sponsors include Spanish tutoring, Hispanic film and poetry events, Cinco de Mayo celebration, Hispanic Heritage Month events, and the International Festival.
+The HSA also focuses on the recruitment and success of students at College of the Mainland.

 Japanese Culture Club